Chapter Three

 Chapter Highlights

-As we will see in the following paragraphs, a widespread anti-communist mood was fermenting in Soviet vassal-states, each with entirely different historical dynamics.
-Still, there is no doubt that glasnost, perestroika and, separately, ‘step-change communications’ such as satellite TV broadcasting contributed to the fervour.
+As we will see in the following paragraphs, a widespread anti-communist mood was fermenting in Soviet vassal states, each with entirely different historical dynamics.
+Still, there is no doubt that GlasnostPerestroika, and, separately, ‘step-change communications’ such as satellite TV broadcasting contributed to the fervour.

 Following the breach of the Iron Curtain in Hungary and the increasingly overt ceding of Soviet hegemony in Eastern Europe, what became known as ‘The Peaceful Revolution’ took root in the German Democratic Republic (GDR), a series of violence-free initiatives, protests and demonstrations led by intellectuals and church figures and mirrored by vast numbers of people attempting to flee the country.
-In this context, the GDR’s first free parliamentary election took place in March 1990.
+In this context, the GDR’s first free parliamentary election occurred in March 1990.

 Following a fragile start, German reunification was ultimately a great success.
 It marked a significant turning point in the path of globalization and laid a strong foundation for creating the EU and its subsequent enlargement.
 Without the stability of this German powerhouse, the country scenarios outlined in the following paragraphs (Poland, Czechoslovakia, Bulgaria, Hungry, Romania, Yugoslavia, Albania) could have led to entirely different outcomes.

-In short measure following these 1989 revolutions (often described as the ‘Autumn of Nations’) there followed the collapse of Comecon, the Council for Mutual Economic Assistance, an organization founded by Joseph Stalin in 1949 to provide an economic framework under Soviet Union leadership, primarily made up of member (satellite) states of the Eastern Bloc but also including several communist states elsewhere in the world, e.g. Vietnam.
+In short measure, following these 1989 revolutions (often described as the ‘Autumn of Nations’), there followed the collapse of Comecon, the Council for Mutual Economic Assistance, an organization founded by Joseph Stalin in 1949 to provide an economic framework under Soviet Union leadership, primarily made up of member (satellite) states of the Eastern Bloc but also including several communist states elsewhere in the world, e.g. Vietnam.
 It was effectively an economic organization to ‘compete’ with Western equivalents and, for the most part, provided a degree of economic stability between the two ‘trade blocs’ (East and West) during the Cold War.

-Following the collapse of Comecon – which had a global footprint – there was an air of triumphalism amongst ardent anti-communists and socialists more generally.
-But it must be acknowledged that the complex, long-term nature of geopolitical processes rarely comes to an abrupt end.
+Following Comecon’s collapse, which had a global footprint, there was an air of triumphalism amongst ardent anti-communists and socialists more generally.
+However, it must be acknowledged that geopolitical processes’ complex, long-term nature rarely ends abruptly.
 Undercurrents of discord typically divert and fester, and ‘peace’ is almost always fragile and fractious.

-Please click/tap your browser ‘Back’ button to return to the location navigated from.
+Please click/tap your browser ‘Back’ button to return to the location you navigated from.
 Alternatively, click/tap the ‘The Long March of Globalization’ graphic below to navigate to the Ten Years… The Book page.